neuroethology/TREBA/README.md

 Implementation from the paper:
 > Jennifer J. Sun, Ann Kennedy, Eric Zhan, David J. Anderson, Yisong Yue, Pietro Perona.
 [Task Programming: Learning Data Efficient Behavior Representations](https://arxiv.org/abs/2011.13917).
 In Conference on Computer Vision and Pattern Recognition (CVPR), 2021.

-Awarded student paper at CVPR2021!
+Awarded best student paper at CVPR2021!

 Our learned trajectory embeddings can be applied to a variety of behavior analysis tasks.
 Here we show instructions on training TREBA, and applying it to behavior classification.